hklarner/pyboolnet/Docs/Sphinx/source/Installation.rst

 Use the option ``--user`` (literally) if you do not have sudo rights::

-   $ pip install PyBoolNet-2.2.3.tar.gz --user
+   $ pip3 install PyBoolNet-2.2.4.tar.gz --user

 The package is likely going to be placed here::